swektr/jmks/README.md

 # Jmks
 **J**i**m**aku**k**en**s**aku - 字幕検索 - Subtitle search

-Command line tool to search a directory of subtitle files for words/grammars/etc.
+Command line tool to search a directory of subtitle files for words/grammars/etc. Only works for SSA V4+ subtiltes (.ass files)

 This is my second Rust program!
 It's another rewrite of an old Bash script I made that does the same thing.